Skip to main content

 Select Pressure Test targets

-By default, Pressure Tests target every behaviour check.
-Narrow them to specific failure modes, hallucination, scope boundary, escalation handling, offensive language, personal data, and more.
-Unselected checks won’t generate scenarios.Choose which behaviour checks Pressure Tests should target
+Click Narrow down under Pressure tests target to focus on specific failure modes, hallucination, scope boundary, escalation handling, offensive language, personal data, and more.
+Unselected evals won’t generate scenarios.Choose which evals Pressure Tests should target

 Review results